BrianChen1129/BrianChen1129/README.md

 - 👋 Hi, I'm Yongqi Chen, a second-year Master student at UMich
-- 👀 I'm interested in MLsys and currently taking a gap year
+- 👀 I'm passionate about MLsys and currently taking a gap year
 - 📫 Feel free to reach me at yongqichcd@gmail.com

 <!---